 It was only after he retired that Bob Hunter had time to acknowledge his painful back.
-Rather than a retirement he and his wife, Joyce, had planned, he spent nine years virtually asleep.

 It all started in 1970 when I had a slipped disc.
 Twenty years later I was in a road traffic accident and had to have spinal fusion surgery.
 Over the following two decades, I simply worked through the pain.

 I was taking dihydrocodeine and was self-employed in the retail industry.
 I worked 70 – 80 hours a week, seven days a week.
 I used a crutch to help me get around.
 I was too busy to concentrate on the pain.
 I had to earn a living and that was the priority.

 I finally retired in 2011 after I’d had a heart attack and triple by-pass.
 Within six months my wife told me I was getting addicted to the painkillers.
 I was still taking dihydrocodeine but was also taking paracetamol and wearing Fentanyl patches.
 In fact, during retirement I’ve taken Naproxen, Oxycodone, Zomorph, Gabapentin and several others I can’t even remember now.
 To keep Joyce happy, ∫

 Deep down, even I knew I was addicted, but I denied it to myself and everyone around me.
 I had wanted to enjoy retirement and so did Joyce.